Jeremiah Hescheles: Biography

 Hescheles was born on 27 February 1910 in Glina, Galicia, Austria-Hungary (today Hlyniany, Lviv Oblast, Ukraine).
 (After 1918, Hlyniany became part of the Second Polish Republic.)
 He came from an Orthodox Jewish family.
 His father Moshe (Moses) owned a tobacco store and was very interested in German literature, Yiddish theater, and western music; he had even traveled to the United States before 1900, though he returned to Hlyniany before long.
 Jeremiah's mother was named Gal.
 His grandfather Rabbi Yaakov Hesheles was a well-known scholar and accountant to the local Polish nobleman.
 As a youth, Jeremiah showed an aptitude for music, and was sent to take lessons with local Klezmers: first Moshke Mikhl Dudlsack, a violinist and cimbalom player, and then with Hirsch Tsvi Kleinmann, a younger brother of American klezmer virtuoso Naftule Brandwein.
 Aside from receiving a Jewish education with local scholars in a Yeshiva, he also studied in a Baron Hirsch school and then in a Gymnasium in Lviv, from which he graduated in 1930.
 He also briefly enrolled in the Lemberg Conservatory, becoming the student of Morycz Wolfstahl, but returned home because of the death of his father.
 It was during his time in Lviv that he began to write and publish articles.

 Having returned to Hlyniany, he first became a violin teacher, but was then invited by his former teacher Moshke Mikhl Dudlsack to apprentice under him to become bandleader of the local klezmer ensemble.
 After a year of apprenticeship, Dudlsack emigrated to Argentina in 1932 with his family and left Hescheles as the new bandleader.
 At that time the ensemble consisted of Hescheles on violin, as well as a cimbalom and double bass player, and occasionally a flute or second violinist.
 He left the ensemble in 1936 to enroll in medical school, first in Prague and then in Pisa, Italy.
 However, when Italy passed antisemitic laws in 1938, he gave up his studies and emigrated to New York City at the invitation of his uncle, sailing from Le Havre and arriving in the United States in December.
 By this time he was literate in a number of languages, including not only Yiddish but also German, Hebrew, French, and Italian.
 He was ushered onto the American klezmer music scene by fellow Galician-born fiddler Berish Katz; Hescheles even made an appearance playing violin in the Edgar G. Ulmer Yiddish talkie The Light Ahead (1939).
 However, Hescheles did not like the clarinet-centric big band sound popular in the New York klezmer world, and soon left behind music for writing and journalism.
 He worked some short-term jobs after arriving, including writing for the Jewish Telegraphic Agency in 1939 and for the independent political candidate Wendell Willkie in 1940.
-He also reconnected with an old friend from Hlyniany, the Yiddish poet Abo Stolzenberg, who helped intitiate him into the New York literary Yiddish milieu.
+He also reconnected with an old friend from Hlyniany, the Yiddish poet Abo Stolzenberg, who helped initiate him into the New York literary Yiddish milieu.